apache/spark/docs/sql-programming-guide.md

           true
         </td>
         <td>
           Enables filter pushdown for ORC files.
-It is 'false' by default prior to Spark 2.3.
+It is `false` by default prior to Spark 2.3.
         </td>
       </tr>
       <tr>